 Dollar limit increased.
-Beginning in 2003, the maximum credit or exclusion increases to \$10,160.
-This amount will be allowed for the adoption of a child with special needs regardless of whether the taxpayer has qualifying expenses.
+Beginning in 2003, the maximum credit increases to \$10,160.
+Also, the exclusion from income of benefits under your employer's adoption assistance program increases to \$10,160.
+You will be allowed these amounts for the adoption of a child with special needs regardless of whether you have qualifying expenses.
 See Child with special needs, for more information.